drwgrc/routrapp/README.md

-# RoutRapp
+# RoutrApp

 A modern web application built with Go/Gin backend and Next.js frontend.

 ## Project Overview

-RoutRapp is a full-stack web application featuring:
+RoutrApp is a full-stack web application featuring:

 - **Backend**: Gin-based REST API with Go
 - **Frontend**: Next.js with React, TypeScript, and Tailwind CSS